ids-s1-21/code-along-09/pubs.md

 multiplying the number by 10 000 × 100 = 1 000 000.
 So we have that

--   for every £100 per week that median pay increases, the predicted number of pubs per capita *decreases* by -0.823.
+-   for every £100 per week that median pay increases, the predicted number of pubs per 10,000 people *decreases* by 0.823.

 💡 *Is the intercept meaningful here?
-Note that, since pay can’t be negative, a district with median pay of £0 per week must have more than half of its population earning £0 per week* 💡
+Note that, since pay can’t be negative, a district with median pay of £0 per week must have more than half of its population earning £0 per week.* 💡

 ``` r
 glance(mod)